-The Isoamyl Acetate flavour standard helps train professional tasters to recognise the potency of isoamyl acetate’s character in beverages.
-Isoamyl acetate occurs primarily in alcoholic beverages, formed by yeast during fermentation.
-The flavour threshold of isoamyl acetate is 0.5 – 10 mg / l.
+The Isoamyl Acetate GMP Flavour Standard trains professional tasters to recognise isoamyl acetate’s character in beverages.
+Isoamyl acetate occurs mainly in alcoholic beverages, formed by yeast during fermentation.
+Its flavour threshold is 0.5–10 mg/L.

-The amount of isoamyl acetate created is determined by the mixture of grains, yeast strain, and fermentation conditions.
+The amount of isoamyl acetate produced depends on the grain mixture, yeast strain, and fermentation conditions.
 It is a normal flavour and is seen positively in most alcoholic beverages.
 At high concentrations, this flavour can become problematic, affecting the brand profile.

-Use the Isoamyl Acetate Flavour Standard to confidently identify and manage one of the most important ester notes in beverage production.
-Order now to train your sensory team with precision.
+Use the Isoamyl Acetate GMP Flavour Standard to identify and manage one of the most important ester notes in beverage production.
+Order now to train your sensory team precisely.

 We ship globally – shipping costs may apply depending on your region